By: William C. Head, Award-Winning Reckless Driving Lawyer and Criminal Defense Attorney Near Me in Metro Atlanta Georgia

 Punishment for a felony is typically defined as being a crime with more than one year in state prison, in most states.
 Most laws allow for this to be probated, unless death or serious injury are part of the felony case.

 As to collateral punishment, such as loss of driver’s license of rehabilitation requirements, to be able to drive again, each state dictates those rules.
 For example, a second DUI in South Carolina causes license suspension, but not in Georgia or Florida.
 Plus, a few states (like California) have a “wet reckless” law that suspends the driver’s right to drive, when a DUI is reduced to RD in CA.

 Driving in “reckless disregard for persons or property” is part of most states’ laws.
 The intentionally vague language allows a police officer to “paint a picture” for a jury, as to the manner that the driver disregarded the safety of one or more people, or property, by the driving conduct observed.

 Some states have passed statutes criminalizing the act of a prosecutor to reduce ANY DUI to any other charge.
-Oregon is one such state.
+Oregon is one such state and NC is another.
 In other states, like reckless driving in GA, South Carolina and Florida, a DUI lawyer near me can and does do this in many cases, but the availability of reckless driving in Georgia varies greatly between courts and prosecutors.

 Some states (like North Carolina and Virginia) call for immediate suspension upon conviction of reckless driving.
 Others, like South Carolina, add 6 points on the person’s license, which automatically boosts car insurance premiums, under their integrated system of assigning points to all traffic tickets.

 In some states, laws are in place that make excessive speed at a specific number of miles per hour over the posted limit an “automatic” reckless driving ticket.
 Virginia and North Carolina have such laws, and a conviction causes license suspension.

 Thus, in Georgia, a driver traveling on a two-lane road at 74 miles per hour in a 35 MPH zone does not pay the super speeder penalty, but the driver driving at 75 MPH or more on the same road must pay it.
 So, each state decides the exact statutory language and operative number of miles per hour over the posted limit.